adidahiya/itparty-website/content/posts/spring-party-info.md

 ![upstairs](/images/better-days-upstairs.jpg)

 We're pretty excited for this venue!
 It's a 15min walk from NYU, has a nice sound system and dance floor, and there will be drink specials throughout the night.

+SOs / guests from outside ITP are welcome, just make sure to buy a ticket for them.

 ## $$ Tickets $$